Betting Experts Tracking the Denver Broncos Super Bowl Odds: August 2025

 Broncos Super Bowl 60 Outlook and Predictions

-Even though Denver earned a playoff spot last season, the Broncos are a team in transition and have too many questions to be considered legitimate Super Bowl contenders.
-Offensively, Bo Nix needs to build on last season's success, and Denver needs to use more weapons.
-The addition of Sherfield and Engram will help.
+Even though Denver earned a playoff spot last season, the Broncos remain a team in transition with too many unanswered questions to be considered serious Super Bowl contenders just yet.
+On offense, Bo Nix needs to build on his rookie success, and the team needs more weapons to keep defenses off balance.
+The additions of Trent Sherfield and Evan Engram will help, and signing J.K.
+Dobbins should give the run game a much-needed boost.

 Defensively, the group has been one of the best in the league and has been the main driver for the team's success.
 The Broncos' defense surrendered the fewest yards per play and the fourth-fewest points per game through the first eight weeks of the 2024 season.
 Denver re-signed several key defensive players, including DT D.J.
 Jones and ILB Justin Strnad.